 In-depth country review

-This review analyses the energy-policy challenges facing New Zealand and provides sectoral critiques and recommendations for further policy improvements.
-It is intended to help guide New Zealand towards a more sustainable energy future.
+This review analyses the energy policy challenges facing New Zealand and provides recommendations to help guide the country towards a more secure, sustainable and affordable energy future.

 - IEA launches the Clean Energy Transitions Programme to support clean-energy development

 7 November 2017

 - Global transition to clean energy and electricity security at the centre of New Zealand visit of Executive Director

 - New Zealand can play leading role in smart energy systems, says new IEA report

 - Energy ministers set course for new era at IEA